 - As students enter the room, they are to immediately sanitize their hands at the dispenser or to go to the student bathroom to wash their hands, depending on the room configuration

-- If you have other children who are not Creek students with you, they must stay with you & are restricted from entering the classroom as well.
+- If you have other children who are not Revive Preschool students with you, they must stay with you & are restricted from entering the classroom as well.

 - The California Department of Public Health (CDPH) asks that you bring your own pen.

 - If there is a queue to enter the room, please maintain 6 feet of social distancing between households.
 Use the chalk hearts to space yourself.

 - All non-vaccinated adults must wear face coverings at pick up and drop off.
 Being face mask free is your attestation that you are fully vaccinated.